Dreaming381/Latios-Framework-Documentation/Core/How To Make an N - 1 Render Loop.md

 -   It removes a sync point
 -   Worker threads can be better occupied during the sync point
--   Transforms stay in sync
+-   Transforms stay in sync (Unity Transforms)
 -   Event-driven visuals are rendered on the same frame as their cause
 -   Transform dependencies are easier to reason about